TabithaChelagat/Road_Accident_Excel_Project/README.md

-Project Summary: Analyzing UK Road Accident Data (2021-2022)
+**PROJECT SUMMARY: Analyzing UK Road Accident Data (2021-2022)**

-Objective:
+***Objective:***

 The objective of this project is to analyze road accident data from the UK Transport Department spanning the period from 2021 to 2022.
 The aim is to gain insights into the trends, patterns, and factors contributing to road accidents during this time frame.
 Additionally, the project seeks to develop an interactive dashboard to visualize key findings and facilitate data-driven decision-making by stakeholders.

-Methodology:
+***Methodology:***

-Data Collection: Road accident data for the specified period will be obtained from the UK Transport Department's database or relevant sources.
+- *Data Collection:* Road accident data for the specified period will be obtained from the UK Transport Department's database or relevant sources.

-Data Cleaning and Preparation: The collected data will undergo thorough cleaning and preprocessing to handle missing values, outliers, and inconsistencies.
+- *Data Cleaning and Preparation:* The collected data will undergo thorough cleaning and preprocessing to handle missing values, outliers, and inconsistencies.
 Data preparation steps will include standardizing formats, encoding categorical variables, and aggregating data as necessary.

-Exploratory Data Analysis (EDA): EDA techniques will be employed to explore the dataset and uncover meaningful insights.
+- *Exploratory Data Analysis (EDA):* EDA techniques will be employed to explore the dataset and uncover meaningful insights.
 This will involve statistical analysis, time series analysis, and visualization to identify trends, correlations, and factors influencing road accidents.

-Dashboard Development: Using excel for visualization, an interactive dashboard will be designed to present key findings from the analysis.
+- *Dashboard Development:* Using Excel for visualization, an interactive dashboard will be designed to present key findings from the analysis.
 The dashboard will provide user-friendly access to insights and allow for dynamic exploration of the data.

-Deliverables:
+***Deliverables:***

-Comprehensive analysis report summarizing key findings, trends, and recommendations based on the road accident data.
+- Comprehensive analysis report summarizing key findings, trends, and recommendations based on the road accident data.

-Interactive dashboard showcasing visualizations of accident trends, geographical hotspots, contributing factors, and demographic analysis.
+- Interactive dashboard showcasing visualizations of accident trends, geographical hotspots, contributing factors, and demographic analysis.

-Presentation of findings and dashboard demonstration to stakeholders within the UK Transport Department.
+- Presentation of findings and dashboard demonstration to stakeholders within the UK Transport Department.

-Expected Impact:
+***Expected Impact:***

 The analysis and dashboard developed through this project will provide valuable insights to the UK Transport Department for informed decision-making and policy formulation aimed at improving road safety.
 By identifying high-risk areas, contributing factors, and demographic patterns associated with road accidents, targeted interventions can be implemented to reduce accident rates and enhance overall road safety measures.

-QUESTIONS TO ANSWER
+**QUESTIONS TO ANSWER**

 - Primary KPI: Total casualties that happened after the accident.
 - Primary KPIs: Total casualties and their percentage concerning accident severity and maximum casualties by type of vehicle.